 - 5. Add the connection properties to InfluxDB by scrolling down to the Influx DB Properties and defining the following: - INFLUXDB_HOST: the hostname and port used for Influx DB.
-For example, if you run it locally in the default port: INFLUXDB_HOST = localhost:8086 - INFLUXDB_USER: the user previously created in Influx DB to execute the inserts in the DB.
-For example: INFLUXDB_USER = SolaceStatsUser or INFLUXDB_DB = stats (this is the default) - INFLUXDB_PASSWORD: the password you set in InfluxDB encrypted with the Solace PSG Password Utility.
-(You can download this tool from Solace download site: https://solace.com/downloads/.) - 6.
-Open a browser and go to the Solace PubSub+ Monitor:
+For example, if you run it locally in the default port: INFLUXDB_HOST = localhost:8086. - INFLUXDB_DB: the database name to which InfluxDB will write.
+For example: INFLUX_DB=yourSolaceStatsDB - INFLUXDB_USER: the user previously created in Influx DB to execute the inserts in the DB.
+For example: INFLUXDB_USER = SolaceStatsUser - INFLUXDB_PASSWORD: the password you set in InfluxDB encrypted with the Solace PSG Password Utility.
+To use the Solace PSG Password Utility: - Open a command prompt or terminal and initialize it - Change directory (cd) to <installation_dir>/rtvapm> and execute . ./ rtvapm_init.sh (UNIX)